 Not to be confused with Flatey Island in the West Fjords, its name, as you might guess, simply means Flat-Island.
-Suitably, the highest point is a mere 20 metres above sea level.
+Suitably, the highest point is a mere 20 meters above sea level.
+The light house stands 22m above sealevel.
 Though not much to boast about in the height department, it is 2.5km long and 1.7km wide, making it the 5th largest island off the coast of Iceland.